linux-cultist/venv-selector.nvim/README.md

 3. Trigger `:VenvSelect` or your mapped key (example `,v`).
 4. Choose a virtual environment — the plugin sets `VIRTUAL_ENV` or `CONDA_PREFIX` and updates terminals opened afterward.

-If you dont see your expected venvs in the picker, you can add your own searches.
+If you don't see your expected venvs in the picker, you can add your own searches.
 See `docs/USAGE.md` for examples.

 ---

 ## ⚡️ Features

 - Switch virtual environments without restarting Neovim.
-- Switch between multiple python files using multiple lsps in different buffers.
+- Switch between multiple python files using multiple LSPs in different buffers.
 - PEP-723 metadata support (via `uv`).
 - Discover venvs automatically in common places and your workspace.
-- Terminals start with selected venv active (sets `VIRTUAL_ENV` or `CONDA_PREFIX`)
+- Terminals start with selected venv active (sets `VIRTUAL_ENV` or `CONDA_PREFIX`).
-- Re-activates selected venv for the same workspace when you open a python file.
+- Re-activates selected venv for the same workspace when you open a Python file.
 - Integrates with debuggers (nvim-dap / nvim-dap-python + debugpy), statuslines, and many pickers.
 - Add your own custom searches (fd/find/ls/any command) and regex/template variable support.
 - Picker backends: `telescope`, `fzf-lua`, `snacks`, `mini-pick`, `vim.ui.select`
 - Integrations: Lualine, NvChad, optional DAP support

 ---

 ## 🧩 Requirements